jnozzi/cocoadev.com/SiteContent/General/WorkingWithUserDefaults.markdown

 ----

 I guess it depends on how you typically structure your apps.
-Usually I find that I only ever read a particular pref in one place so it's more readable if you can define the default where it's used - especially if you read different prefs in a variety of places, since the [[NSUserDefaults]] only allows an all or nothing registration of a dictionary of defaults - and it doesn't provide a method for obtaining the current dictionary, so making a mutable copy, adding another item and setting it back is not possible - you have to know in advance what every single default you will want to set will be, or else manage your own copy of the dictionary, which partly defeats the object of [[NSUserDefaults]] keeping it for you.
+Usually I find that I only ever read a particular pref in one place so it's more readable if you can define the default where it's used - especially if you read different prefs in a variety of places, since the General/NSUserDefaults only allows an all or nothing registration of a dictionary of defaults - and it doesn't provide a method for obtaining the current dictionary, so making a mutable copy, adding another item and setting it back is not possible - you have to know in advance what every single default you will want to set will be, or else manage your own copy of the dictionary, which partly defeats the object of General/NSUserDefaults keeping it for you.
 In an app with plug-ins that might want to read defaults, this becomes a real headache, as the app can't know what defaults the plug-ins might wish to register.
 You end up having to construct your own plug-in protocol for dealing with this, whereas supplying the default value at the point of reading it completely does away with the need for any of this.
 Also, for numeric values, you can't detect the difference between a non-existent default and one that exists but is legitimately set to zero, so your code above fails for (say) the -integerForKey: method.
 Is the pref zero, or is it not there?

 Anyhoo, as you say, with the category you have it both ways so there's no need to compromise whichever method you prefer.
 I still maintain that the design could be less clunky than it is, though I concur that if your app is structured just so, it may well work ideally for you. --GC